 There is never a guarantee you can avoid becoming a victim of fraud.
 However, you can take these steps to safeguard yourself against possible attempts:

-7. Always use a security tool like Clario when shopping online.
+- Always use anti-tracking software when shopping online.
 Be sure you are protected from malicious websites and other threats.

-8. Consider getting software such as Clario to alert you when your personal information is used to help you recover any money lost from credit card fraud.
+- Consider getting cybersecurity software such as Clario to alert you when your personal information is used to help you recover any money lost from credit card fraud.

 Questions and answers about credit card fraud

 Here are some of the most frequently asked questions about credit card fraud:

 Am I responsible for fraudulent charges on my credit card?

 According to the FTC, under the Fair Credit Billing Act, the maximum amount you have to pay for any unauthorized use of your credit card is $50.
 Moreover, if you report the card theft or loss before it is used, you are not liable for any credit card fraud charges at all.
 If your credit card number (but not the card) is stolen, you are again not responsible for any unauthorized use.